 After a long time of digesting their food, it is time to release their manure.

 The food of the snail will enter the large intestine, where the nutrients are absorbed.
 The food that has not been digested will be released through their anus.

 Snails will sometimes eat for 24 hours, depending on how large the food.
 Sometimes it can take them up to two days if they are given large lettuce or leave.

 Terrestrial snails are herbivorous, which means they eat plants.
 However, other snails are omnivorous, and some snails are carnivorous, which is hard to believe!
 There are many species of snails around the world, and each of them has different eating habits.
 It depends on their size, age, habitat, and nutritional requirements.

 The herbivorous snails will eat a wide variety of plant parts, such as leaves, stems, plant crops, bark, and fruits.
 Some of them also consume fungi and mushrooms, and some of them will eat algae.
 However, this only happens occasionally.
 Fungi, mushrooms, and algae are essential food for freshwater snails.

 Some snail species are detritivores, which means they eat decaying waste from plants and other animals.
 These snails will enjoy eating plants that are already dead, as well as animals or any dead thing.

 There are also carnivorous snails which is hard to believe!
-Even me, I don’t imagine that there are snails that eat flesh!
+Even, I don’t imagine that there are snails that eat flesh!
 These carnivorous snails will eat gastropod mollusks, such as slugs and earthworms.
-One carnivorous species of snail is the genus Powelliiphanta that lives in New Zealand.
+One carnivorous species of snail is the genus Powelliiphanta which lives in New Zealand.

 Next are the omnivores.
 Omnivore snails can eat plants and animals.
 However, they usually prefer to eat other terrestrial animals, so it means they are predators like the carnivorous snails.
 Rumina decollata is an omnivorous snail that eats other species of conch, slugs, and worms.
 But sometimes they will also eat plants.